Intro

 PHASE 5: OPTIMIZE INTERNAL CONTROLS’ EFFECTIVENESS

 How do identified risks and controls mesh with your enterprise’s goals, plans, and strategies?
 The COSO internal control framework can help you align or realign goals and controls.
-When developing or redesigning controls, consider:
+When developing or redesigning controls, consider the following:

 - Whether controls are automated, partially automated (automation enabled or assisted by people) or manual

-Once controls are in place, monitoring is key to ensuring that they remain effective.
-Continuous monitoring with software is preferable to manual monitoring.
+Once controls are in place, monitoring is critical to ensuring they remain effective.
+Continuous monitoring with software is preferable to manual tracking.
 Should a control fail, study the incident carefully to determine its cause for the most effective remediation.

 What Are The Differences Between COBIT and COSO?

-Developed by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, comprising five private-sector organizations, the COSO Internal Control—Integrated Framework focuses primarily on an enterprise’s system of internal control and processes for financial reporting, with fraud prevention in mind.
+Developed by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, comprising five private-sector organizations, the COSO Internal Control—Integrated Framework focuses primarily on an enterprise’s internal control system and financial reporting processes, with fraud prevention in mind.

 Both frameworks list three objectives and five components needed to achieve those objectives in their respective areas (financial controls and IT controls).